slevomat/coding-standard/README.md

 * `linesCountAfterControlStructure`: allows to configure the number of lines after parent call.
 * `linesCountAfterLastControlStructure`: allows to configure the number of lines after last parent call.

+#### SlevomatCodingStandard.Classes.RequireSingleLineMethodDeclaration 🔧

+Enforces method declaration to be on a single line if it fits on it (or all the time; depends on settings).

+Sniff provides the following settings:

+* `maxLineLength`: specifies max allowed line length; if declaration would fit on it, it's enforced.
+Use 0 value to enforce for all methods, regardless of length.

 #### SlevomatCodingStandard.Classes.SuperfluousAbstractClassNaming

 Reports use of superfluous prefix or suffix "Abstract" for abstract classes.